 - “Act” means the Ontario Corporations Act, R.S.O.
 1990, Chapter C.38 (Ontario) and, where the context requires, includes the regulations made under it, as amended or re-enacted from time to time;

-- “Board” means the board of directors of the GSA-UW;
+- “Board of Directors” or “Board” means the directors of the GSA-UW;

 - “By-laws” means this by-law (including the schedules to this by-law) and all other by-laws of the GSA-UW as amended and which are, from time to time, in force;